Using Your Funds

 Refund of Qualified Withdrawals to the Governor’s Scholarship Programs

-If the student (or anyone else on the student's behalf) receives a refund of any part of the qualified withdrawal from the Eligible Educational Institution that is not immediately used by the student for qualified higher education expenses, the student must notify the Governor's Scholarship Programs in writing in the tax year in which the refund was received.
+If the student (or anyone else on the student's behalf) receives a refund of any part of the qualified withdrawal from the eligible educational institution that is not immediately used by the student for qualified higher education expenses, the student must notify the Governor's Scholarship Programs in writing in the tax year in which the refund was received.
 The student must return the amount of the refund not used for qualified higher education expenses to the Governor's Scholarship Programs.
-The Governor's Scholarship Programs will deposit any returned refund into the Student's Scholarship Account.

-All refunds of qualified withdrawals shall include the Student’s Scholarship Account number and be returned to the Governor’s Scholarship Programs at:
+All refunds of qualified withdrawals shall include the student's full name and scholarship account number and be returned to the Governor’s Scholarship Programs at:

 Governor’s Scholarship Programs